Buy Tickets

 How and when to submit education requirements:

-• To qualify to show at the Dane County Fair with 4-H, FFA, or other Dane County youth organization, youth exhibitors must meet species education requirements and submit proof by June 15, 2024 at 11:59 PM by using the Education Requirement Upload Portal - OPENS IN APRIL
+• To qualify to show at the Dane County Fair with 4-H, FFA, or other Dane County youth organization, youth exhibitors must meet species education requirements and submit proof by June 1 using the Education Requirement Form and uploading to FairEntry - OPENS in APRIL.

 • If showing in more than one species, youth must complete and submit the requirements for each species.